flatiron/blacksmith/articles/basic/command-line/how-to-use-colors-js/article.md

 # How to use colors.js

-When working on the command line, it can be both fun and extremely useful to colorize one's output; doing so, however, requires the use of ANSI color codes, which are complex and esoteric.
-Luckily, the module `colors.js`, available on `npm`, provides an extremely easy to use wrapper that makes adding colors a breeze.
+When working on the command line, it can be both fun and extremely useful to colorize one's output.
+To colorize console output, you need to use ANSI escape codes.
+The module `colors.js`, available on `npm`, provides an extremely easy to use wrapper that makes adding colors a breeze.

 First, install it to the directory you'd like to work in.